303-973-6333

 Location

-Corneal mapping, also known as corneal topography, is a diagnostic procedure used to measure the curvature and shape of the cornea, which is the clear outer layer of the eye.
-This procedure utilizes computerized technology to produce a three-dimensional map of the cornea’s surface, allowing eye care professionals to better diagnose and treat a wide range of eye conditions.
+Corneal mapping, also known as corneal topography, measures the curvature and shape of the cornea, the clear outer layer of the eye.
+This diagnostic procedure uses computerized technology to produce a three-dimensional map of the cornea’s surface, allowing eye doctors to diagnose and treat eye conditions more effectively.
+The cornea bends light to help the eye focus, and any irregularities in its shape can cause vision problems such as astigmatism, nearsightedness, and farsightedness.

 Aladdin Biometer with Corneal Topography